SAP/luigi/docs/luigi-client-api.md

 #### Parameters

--   `message` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** an object containing data to be sent to the Luigi Core for further processing.
-This object will be set as input parameter of the custom message listener on the Luigi Core side.
+-   `message` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** an object containing data to be sent to the Luigi Core to process it further.
+This object is set as an input parameter of the custom message listener on the Luigi Core side.
-    -   `message.id` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** a string containing the message id.
+    -   `message.id` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** a string containing the message id
     -   `message.MY_DATA_FIELD` **any** any other message data field

 #### Examples